 WebLogic Server attempts to connect to directory.knowledge.com.
-After 10 seconds, the connect attempt times out and WebLogic Server attempts to connect to the next specified host (people.catalog.com).
+After three seconds, or the socket connection throws an exception, the connect attempt times out and WebLogic Server attempts to connect to the next specified host (people.catalog.com).
 WebLogic Server then uses people.catalog.com as the LDAP Server for this connection.
+Otherwise, after another three seconds, WebLogic Server tries to connect to 199.254.1.2.
+This process continues, but will fail if the overall LDAP server connection process exceeds 10 seconds.